danielmkarlsson/SuperClean/README.md

 ## Updating

+If you used the drag to Extensions folder option above then replace that folder and you are done.
-I have found that in order to be able to update consistently across different operating systems I need to first uninstall:
+If you went with the Quarks option above then I have found that in order to be able to update consistently across different operating systems I need to first uninstall:

 `Quarks.uninstall("SuperClean");`